If you're looking for a pithy, program-friendly bio, go here.

 In 2002, Colleen experienced what she can only characterize as an epiphany when she was hospitalized for 11 days with an acute onset of Crohn's disease.
 Determined to regain her lost weight and health, she made a series of radical lifestyle changes, including adopting the Specific Carbohydrate Diet that thousands of IBD patients have used to "cure" themselves of Crohn's and ulcerative colitis.
 Shortly thereafter, along with her friend (and interstitial cystitis patient) Jan Pessin, she wrote #1 & #2, an original comedy chronicling their experiences with illness and recovery which they workshopped in the spring of 2004 to great enthusiasm, including that of her gastrointestinal practitioner, who even enjoyed the tent-pole musical number, "Dr. God."

-Since then, she has thrown herself headlong into the world of networked communication, launching her primary website, communicatrix-dot-com, in November of 2004 and her popular "Act Smart!" column for L.A.
+For several years, she threw herself headlong into the world of networked communication, launching her primary website, communicatrix-dot-com, in November of 2004 and her popular "Act Smart!" column for L.A.
 Casting in September of 2006.
-Along the way, she's also written for blogging.la, the Design Sessions blog, ASMP's Strictly Business blog, the ADBASE blog and numerous other places she'd just as soon forget, but which she cedes are easily findable should the spirit move you.
+Along the way, she’s written for a number of online outlets that have come and gone, but which are easily findable should the spirit move you.

-In 2011, she decided to put all of this social-media-marketing stuff to some good use, vowing to raise $50,000 for a girls-centric non-profit in the 50 days leading up to her 50th birthday, and to shave her head if she reached her goal.
-She surpassed her goal by over $10,000 (plus matching funds totaling an additional $75,000), and has not felt the need to conform to heteronormative hair gender standards since.
+In 2011, she decided to put all of this social-media marketing stuff to some good use, vowing to raise $50,000 for a girls-centric non-profit in the 50 days leading up to her 50th birthday, and to shave her head if she reached her goal.
+She surpassed her goal by over $10,000 (plus matching funds totaling an additional $75,000), and has not felt the need to conform to popular/heteronormative-gendered hair standards since.